 - generally insufficient risk sensitivity.

 The new framework is based on a hierarchy that places the internal ratings-based approach at the top followed by the external ratings-based approach (where permitted in the jurisdiction) and then the securitisation standardised approach.
-A slightly modified (and more conservative) version of the standardised approach will be the only approach available for resecuritisation exposures.
+A slightly modified (and more conservative) version of the standardised approach is the only approach available for resecuritisation exposures.
 The STC framework increases the risk sensitivity of the securitisation framework but, owing to its potential to introduce significant operational burdens, jurisdictions retain the option not to implement it.
 The Basel STC criteria build on the July 2015 Basel and IOSCO criteria with certain enhancements.
 The EU has implemented its own standards.

 In July 2017, the Committee published a consultation document on the capital treatment for STC securitisations.
 This sets out additional guidance and requirements for the purpose of applying a preferential regulatory capital treatment for banks acting as investors in, or as sponsors of, STC short-term securitisations, typically in asset-backed commercial paper (ABCP) structures.
 The additional guidance and requirements include that investors have access to key monthly information on the performance and key characteristics of the ABCP structure; the redemption risk of the underlying assets is addressed from the sponsor's perspective; and the transactions funded by the conduit have an enforceable legal structure and that the relevant information is disclosed by the sponsor to investors.